Secunderabad Junction railway station: Inter-city

 It is one of Indian Railways' busiest stations.
 About 170,000 passengers use Secunderabad daily on over 200 trains.
 The Secunderabad Rajdhani Express, between Secunderabad and the Hazrat Nizamuddin railway station, was introduced on 27 February 2002.
 Another daily Rajdhani Express, originating at the Bangalore City railway station, also stops at Secunderabad.
 Several Garib Rath Express trains stop at the station, including the daily Visakhapatnam–Secunderabad Garib Rath Express and a train to Yeswanthpur in Bangalore.
 The non-stop Duronto Express was introduced between Secunderabad and Hazrat Nizamuddin.

 All inter-city rail service is operated by Indian Railways.
 The bi-weekly Secunderabad–Mumbai Duronto Express, announced in the 2010–11 Union Railway Budget, was expected to begin by 31 March 2011.
 Most inter-city service operate to Vijayawada Junction, Guntur Junction, Tenali, Visakhapatnam, New Delhi, Howrah station, Chennai Central and Bangalore.
 The greatest passenger volume is between Secunderabad and Visakhapatnam.
-The Godavari Express and Gowthami Express are SCR's most prestigious trains.
+The Hyderabad–Visakhapatnam Godavari Express and Gowthami Express are SCR's most prestigious trains.